-This How to Bake Eggs in Oven in Muffin Tin is an easy solution for rushed morning breakfasts!
+This How to Bake Eggs in Oven in Muffin Tin tutorial is an easy solution for rushed morning breakfasts!
 These muffin tin eggs are ready in just 15 minutes for the perfect meal prep breakfast that you can add to muffins, croissants, or toast.
 Oven-baked eggs are going to become your new best friend!

-You are going to get as addicted to making these eggs as we are.
+You are going to get as addicted to making these baked eggs as we are.
 They are so fast to make the second you get home from the grocery store so don’t put anything away!
-Spray that muffin pan, crack the eggs and toss in the oven.
+Spray that muffin pan, crack the eggs and toss everything in the oven.
 In just a few minutes you will have a week’s worth of quick egg sandwiches for your family.

 🍽️ Why This Recipe Works